Tax Advantages of Series I Savings Bonds

 - If you're married, you and your spouse must file a joint tax return to qualify for the Series I savings bonds tax benefits.

 - You must meet the income limits set forth by the Treasury Department to qualify for the tax benefits of the Series I savings bonds.
-There are some detailed calculations to arrive at whether or not you qualify (see IRS form 8815).
-In 2008, the interest deduction began to phase out at $67,100 modified AGI and was completely gone at $82,100.
-For married joint filers, the tax benefits started to get reduced at $100,650 and were completely gone once your modified adjusted gross income exceeded $130,650.
+You may have to make a few detailed calculations to find out whether you qualify.
+IRS form 8815 can help with this.
+For 2020, the interest deduction phases out at $82,350 modified AGI and is completely gone at $97,350.
+For married joint filers, the tax benefits are reduced at $123,550 and are completely gone once your modified adjusted gross income exceeds $153,550.

 - The college, vocational school, or university must meet federal assistance standards, such as the guaranteed student loan program.
 Otherwise, you won't get the Series I bond tax exclusion.